 - 1 Tbsp pure maple syrup

-2. Add the full-fat canned coconut milk and pure maple syrup.
+- Add the Greek yogurt (or full-fat canned coconut milk) and pure maple syrup.

 This post contains affiliate links, which means I make a small commission off items you purchase at no additional cost to you.